The Heart and Craft of Memoir Workshop

 ~ Sarah, Memoir Participant

 Anndee Hochman writes feature articles, profiles and essays about education, health and the wide, quirky spectrum of family and community life, including issues of adoption, foster care, reproductive technology, same-sex couples and intentional community.
-In addition to her regular pieces in the Philadelphia Inquirer, her work has appeared in O, the Oprah Magazine, Health, Working Mother, Marie Claire and online in Literary Mama.
+In addition to her weekly column, “The Parent Trip,” in the Philadelphia Inquirer, her work has appeared in O, the Oprah Magazine, Health, Working Mother, Marie Claire and online in Literary Mama.
 She is the author of Anatomies: A Novella and Stories (Picador 2000) and Everyday Acts & Small Subversions: Women Reinventing Family, Community and Home (The Eighth Mountain Press, 1994).
 For the past 20 years, Anndee has taught writing to children, teens and adults in a variety of settings, including schools, senior centers and a small fishing village on Mexico’s Pacific coast.
 Her website is www.anndeehochman.com.

 Read Anndee’s piece, “Face to Face: Loss and Homecoming at the 25th Reunion,” originally published in The Philadelphia Inquirer.